Kinshuk2903/Parking-Management-System/README.md

 6. `Scalability`: Supports up to 100 vehicles and can be expanded further.

+# Requirements
+GCC Compiler 9.3.0 or Later

+MinGW (For Windows users, to compile and run C programs)

+stdio.h (For standard input/output operations)

+stdlib.h (For memory allocation and utility functions)

+string.h (For handling string operations)

+time.h (For tracking vehicle parking duration and calculations)

 # Implementation & Testing

 The system is implemented in C with standard file handling for data persistence.
 Key functionalities such as data loading, slot allocation, and fee calculation are tested under various scenarios, including: